kubevirt/user-guide/docs/latest_release_notes.md

 Released on: Mon Jun 11 09:30:28 2018 +0200

-- A range of flakyness reducing test fixes
+- A range of flakiness reducing test fixes
-- Vagrant setup got deprectated
+- Vagrant setup got deprecated
 - Updated Docker and CentOS versions
 - Add Kubernetes 1.10.3 to test matrix
 - A couple of ginkgo concurrency fixes